jimmyzhang2003/leetcode-solutions/README.md

 # leetcode-solutions

-My LeetCode journey (in Python): https://www.techinterviewhandbook.org/grind75?hours=15&weeks=10&order=all_rounded&grouping=weeks
+My LeetCode journey in Python, grouped by common technical interview patterns (based largely on the NeetCode 150)